 Twenty-seven-year-old Omar Delamy (ph) says he's become a target because of his name.

-Mr. OMAR DELAMY (Iraqi resident): Yeah, they're looking for a guy who's named Omar, you know.
+OMAR DELAMY: Yeah, they're looking for a guy who's named Omar, you know.
 Like I'm carrying some kind of disease, like.

 TARABAY: According to the registry, some Iraqis are changing their tribal names too.
 A tribal name tells people where you're from, whether you're Sunni or Shiite, who your relatives are.
 Omar's tribal name, Delamy, these days is synonymous with the insurgents of Umbar Province, where he's from.

 DELAMY: Everybody say if you're a Delamy, you're a terrorist and something like that.
 I've heard it one time as a joke, but it wasn't funny.

 TARABAY: Omar says he can't find a job in the Shiite-led government.
 He's procured a fake I.D. card, but he doesn't want to use it.
 Leaning against the wall outside the registry office is Sanab Hussein, a Shiite university student.
 Hers is a typical Shiite name and she wants to change it to Anwar, which means life in Arabic.

 SANAB HUSSEIN: (Through translator) It's a nice name.
 It makes me feel optimistic.
 And if it's going to be Anwar, I hope it will illuminate the people.

 TARABAY: Sanab wants to change her name because she lives in Amiriyah, one of Baghdad's most dangerous neighborhoods, where Sunni gunmen have killed many Shiite residents.